Batik: China

 Batik is made by ethnic peoples in the South-West of China, and in neighbouring countries including Thailand, Laos, and Vietnam, especially by hill tribes.
 The technique requires a ladao knife with two copper triangles mounted in a bamboo handle.
-Molten wax is held between the triangles, and can then be dripped from the knife to form a resist pattern on the cloth.
+Molten wax is held between the triangles and can then be dripped from the knife to form a resist pattern on the cloth.
 Some ladao knives have more than two triangles, holding more wax and creating thicker lines.
 The Miao, Bouyei and Gejia people use a dye resist method for some of their traditional costumes.
 Almost all the Miao decorate hemp and cotton by applying hot wax, and then dipping the cloth in an indigo dye.
 The cloth is then used for skirts, panels on jackets, aprons and baby carriers.
 Like the Javanese, their traditional patterns contain symbolism; the patterns include the dragon, phoenix, and flowers.

 India

 Indians use resist-dyeing with cotton fabrics.
 Initially, wax and even rice starch were used for printing on fabrics.
-Until recently was made only for dresses and tailored garments, but modern is applied in numerous items, such as murals, wall hangings, paintings, household linen, and scarves, with livelier and brighter patterns.
+Until recently, was made only for dresses and tailored garments, but modern is applied in numerous items, such as murals, wall hangings, paintings, household linen, and scarves, with livelier and brighter patterns.
 Contemporary making in India is done by the deaf women of Delhi, who are fluent in Indian Sign Language and work in other vocational programs.
+In 2026, India's Shantiniketan batik was recognized as a Geographical Indication (GI) Products of India.